miya113/Chat-render-rustlog/README.md

 Use **TwitchDownloader** to Chat Rendering.

-*This code was almost made by ChatGPT and I have little knowledge about coding.
+**This code was almost made by ChatGPT and I have little knowledge about coding.
+So don't ask me any questions.**

 Change the name (default is Forsen) if you want to render the other one's chat.